savaliyaMonika/monika_repo/README.md

  ## Use Seed and Generate testing data for user table

- $ php artisan make:seeder UserSeeder (creae seeder class)
+ $ php artisan make:seeder UserSeeder (create seeder class)

  seeder class in use faker factory  'use Faker\Factory as Faker' and Generate testing data.